swakita14/RecNexus/Milestones/Milestone5/Team_Project_Definition.md

 ## Identification of Risks
 One major risk is not being able to keep information about venues current.
 We will likely use Google's Places API to get information but unfortunately it's not easy to find dates that venues are open to the public nor is there an easy way to make reservations at such places.
-Another roadblock we face is finding an effective way to store dates/times that users are available to play that doesn't require storing date ranges directly in the database.

 ## Timeline and Release Plan